liuhuanjim013/MUJIN-Frontend-Programming-Challenge/README.md

 MUJIN Frontend Programming Challenge
 =============

 Howdy there candidate!
 This programming challenge is to help us gauge your frontend software engineering skills during our hiring process.
-You'll be developing a simple Backbone (or AngularJS) app from scratch.
+You'll be developing a simple Backbone (or AngularJS, or a framework X that can organize resources in a RESTful manner) app from scratch.

-For this challenge, you'll be using Backbone/AngularJS in conjunction with [threejs](http://threejs.org/) to make a simple 3d object viewer and editor.
+For this challenge, you'll be using Backbone/AngularJS/X in conjunction with [threejs](http://threejs.org/) to make a simple 3d object viewer and editor.
 Users should be able to create / edit / update / delete 3d primitives (like boxes, spheres, etc.) in their browser.
-It'll be similar in function to the [threejs editor](http://threejs.org/editor/) but far less complicated and built with Backbone/AngularJS instead of vanilla javascript.
+It'll be similar in function to the [threejs editor](http://threejs.org/editor/) but far less complicated and built with Backbone/AngularJS/X instead of vanilla javascript.

 ###Instructions:

 - Create a new repository on github and copy this README file in.
 DO NOT fork this repo and don't put "MUJIN" in the name of the repo.
 - Complete the challenge, making commits along the way.
 The components and other things we're looking for are outlined below.
-You can use any additional dependencies / development tools you want (within reason), but at minimum you have to use Backbone/AngularJS and threejs.
+You can use any additional dependencies / development tools you want (within reason), but at minimum you have to use Backbone/AngularJS/X and threejs.
 - Deploy your completed application somewhere public on the internet and send us the link when you're done.

 ###Major components of the application: